Download Militarism as a cause of World War I Worksheets

 - Militarism is a concept where military personnel and ideas are incorporated into a civilian government.
 It is also the belief that military power is integral to national strength.

-- The German Kaiser relied heavily on his military and the civilian legislature, known as Reichstag, had little control over the military.
+- The German Kaiser relied heavily on his military and the civilian legislature, known as Reichstag, as he had little control over the military.

 - Experiences and failures in previous wars, for example, the Crimean War, Boer War, and Russo-Japanese War, drove militarists.